Focus - Attention - Self Discipline - Self Control - Will Power

 Distracted is being unable to concentrate because one's mind is preoccupied.
 Having the attention diverted by known reasons or by unknown reasons.

 Interruption Science is the interdisciplinary scientific study concerned with how interruptions affect human performance, and the development interventions to lessen the disruption caused by interruptions.
 Interruption science is branch of human factors psychology and emerged from human–computer interaction and cognitive psychology.
+The brain never stops.

 Change Blindness is a perceptual phenomenon that occurs when a change in a visual stimulus is introduced and the observer does not notice it.
-Denial or lack of Knowledge?
-Change Blindness Test (youtube).

 Cocktail Party Effect is the phenomenon of being able to focus one's auditory attention on a particular stimulus while filtering out a range of other stimuli, much the same way that a partygoer can focus on a single conversation in a noisy room.
 This effect is what allows most people to "tune into" a single voice and "tune out" all others.
 It may also describe a similar phenomenon that occurs when one may immediately detect words of importance originating from unattended stimuli, for instance hearing one's name in another conversation.